-discourse.
-Others focus on teams, management, communication, ethics, etc.– the
+on teams, management, communication, and ethics.
+I’ve broken the list

 - Ball, Thorsten.
 Writing An Interpreter In Go.
 I don’t think everyone should

 read this book.
-However, understanding the basic components of a programming
+However, understanding the components of a programming

 language has been indispensable to me.
-Offers that expertise via a hands-on,
+A wise idea in programming is that you

 - Beck, Kent and Andres, Cynthia.
 Extreme Programming Explained: Embrace

 Change.
-XP informs so much of modern software development that it’s hard to
+XP informs so much of modern software development.
+I revisit this

 - Hoover, Dave and Oshineye, Adewale.
 Apprenticeship Patterns: Guidance for